kingralph33/kingralph33/README.md

 <img align="right" src="https://github.com/kingralph33/kingralph33/blob/main/ralph_king_memoji.png" alt="Ralph King Jr memoji" width=250px height=275px/>

-In 2016, I made a career change from retail & small business banking to the tech industry.
-I started for the help desk at [Skyline Technology Solutions](https://www.skylinenet.net/) while working on lessons from [Codecademy](https://www.codecademy.com/) and [FreeCodeCamp](https://www.freecodecamp.org/).
-My time at the help desk was brief.
-I then joined the Internal Product team, focusing on software quality assurance primarily using Javascript.
-In the fourth quarter of 2018, I attended a coding BootCamp where I successfully passed their 2-stack curriculum.
-The first stack focused on Python with Flask and Django.
-The second stack covered the MEAN stack (Mongo, Express, Angular [we used Angular 7], and Node).
-It was challenging but very fun and fulfilling.
+In 2016, I transitioned from retail and small business banking to the tech industry, starting at Skyline Technology Solutions as a help desk technician while learning from Codecademy and FreeCodeCamp.
+Shortly after, I joined the Internal Product team, focusing on software quality assurance with JavaScript.
+In late 2018, I completed a rigorous coding BootCamp, mastering Python (Flask, Django) and the MEAN stack (MongoDB, Express, Angular 7, Node.js).

-After graduating, I remained at Skyline and transitioned to a junior software Developer role.
-The projects I worked on used various languages, including PHP, Javascript, Python, and Java.
-In 2020, I switched employers and now work for the Federal Government.
-It has been fun thus far.
-My experience has ranged from software testing (Java, Selenium, Javascript, Playwright) to DevOps (Openshift, Azure DevOps/Pipelines) and even leading development on an internal project.
-I am enjoying my career in Software.
+Post-graduation, I advanced to a junior software developer role at Skyline, working with PHP, JavaScript, Python, and Java.
+In 2020, I joined the Federal Government, where I’ve gained experience in software testing (Java, Selenium, JavaScript, Playwright), DevOps (OpenShift, Azure DevOps/Pipelines), and leading internal development projects as a Senior Software Engineer.
+My journey in software development has been both rewarding and exciting.

 ---